ChrisZeThird/ChrisZeThird/README.md

 # About me
 Master degree student in Quantum Mechanics, I have a strong interest for the physic of cold atoms.
 It is few years ago that I started to actively code.
-Between quantum simulation, personnal side project and neuromorphic, I like to challenge myself and expend my field of skills.
+Between quantum simulation, personnal side project and neuromorphic, I like to challenge myself and expend my knowledge in computer science.

 # Contact me